SCARAB & DAHLIA TAROT

 The Scarab & Dahlia Tarot is the passion project of Johanna Callahan and her associate Daren Foreman.
 The deck features a series of collages painstakingly assembled by Callahan over the course of several years.
 I was brought on board to ensure the project reached its fullest potential.

 Most office workers can attest to the fact that printers and copy machines despise humanity.
 Callahan's collages were pieced together from a plethora of magazines, photographs, and other materials — some glossier than others.
 In such a scenario, a conventional scanner can overexpose particular sections while underexposing others.
-Luckily, I was able to recover some of the lost imagery through a modified double exposure technique.
+Luckily, I was able to recover some of the lost imagery through a composite photo technique.

 Stacking the Deck